amluto/tls13-spec/draft-ietf-tls-tls13.md

 If the decryption fails, a fatal bad_record_mac alert MUST be generated.

-As a special case, we define the NULL_NULL AEAD cipher which is simply the identity operation and thus provides no security.
+As a special case, we define the NULL_NULL cipher which does not use the TLSCiphertext structure at all, but sends the TLSPlaintext directly over the wire.
 This cipher MUST ONLY be used with the initial TLS_NULL_WITH_NULL_NULL cipher suite.
+Note that the position of the type member of the struct is in a different location in TLSPlaintext than it is in TLSCiphertext.
+This special case provides backward compatibility with older versions of TLS.
+The TLS_NULL_WITH_NULL_NULL state provides no security, and is only used during the initial part of the handshake (before the first ChangeCipherSpec message).

 ##  Key Calculation